5. The Thick Mesozoic Atmosphere

 It would certainly be a problem to the dinosaurs and the other species of the Mesozoic world if the thick Mesozoic atmosphere absorbed light in a similar fashion to the water’s of the oceans.
 But similar to today’s atmosphere, the Mesozoic atmosphere would contain only a small percentage of water vapor in comparison to the total volume of other gases.
 So similar to the present atmosphere, the vast majority of light would past through the thick Mesozoic atmosphere to reach the surface and even penetrate the upper portion of the ancient oceans.

 This is not to say that the Sun and stars of the Mesozoic sky would look exactly the same as they do today.
 Astronomers are well aware of how atmospheric turbulence deflects starlight causing stars to twinkle.
 During the Mesozoic era, starlight passing through such a thick atmosphere would be thrown about so much by atmospheric turbulence that individual stars may not have been distinguishable.
-Likewise because of the extreme thickness of the atmosphere the Mesozoic Sun would probably appear slightly hazy in comparison to how it appears today.
+Likewise because of the extreme thickness of the atmosphere the Mesozoic Sun would probably appear extremely hazy in comparison to how it appears today.

 How Solar Radiation Determines a Planet’s Temperature